 What is UPS?

 During power surges and failures, Uninterruptible Power Supply (UPS) devices keep computer systems and IT equipment safe and operational.
 An uninterruptible power supply (UPS) provides battery backup power when the flow of electricity drops to an inadequate voltage, or if it stops.
-An uninterrupted power source is vital for the mission critical environment.
+An uninterrupted power source is vital for the mission-critical environment.
 Depending on the size and technology of the UPS unit, backup power is provided for a specific period of time, until generators can be activated or network components can be properly shut down.
 When electricity flows adequately, computers and accessories are protected from damage.
 A UPS unit can help to shield a single device or an entire data centre effectively.
 See our review of best UPS devices.

 What are the different types of UPS?